ohosgg/rnoh/docs/performance.md

 ### Conclusions

-**The memory usage of react-native-harmony and react-native-android seems similiar.
+**The memory usage of react-native-harmony and react-native-android seems similar.
 Both react-native implementations use much more memory than ArkUI. react-native-harmony has known memory leaks, but they shouldn't have a big impact on performance, unless the application is kept alive for a long time.
 The difference between rn-android and rn-harmony is probably caused by measuring in different environments.**

 ### Details